 Oceanside has a good selection of ocean and bay view restaurants to choose from.
 The hippest and trendiest sushi restaurant in all of San Diego County is Harney Sushi (19) at 301 Mission Ave.
 (760-967-1820) with two locations to serve you.
 One is in Oceanside and has an ocean view and the other is in Old Town.
 Both locations have an unbelievable selection of specialty rolls, and the atmosphere is what keeps people coming back again and again.
 See Restaurants.

 The Oceanside Harbor boasts great restaurants.
-Oceanside Broiler (7) at 1325 N. Harbor Dr. (760-722-3474) serves lots of fresh seafood and overlooks the harbor.
+Oceanside Broiler (7) at 1325 N. Harbor Dr. (949-673-4633) serves lots of fresh seafood and overlooks the harbor.
 Their extensive menu has everything from fresh swordfish and shellfish skewers to steaks.
-Also popular is their oyster bar and their award winning Sunday Brunch, 10 a.m.–2 p.m.
+Also popular is their oyster bar and their award winning Sunday Brunch, 9 a.m.–4 p.m.

 Oceanside is a great summer retreat for the whole family with a broad selection of accommodations with oceanfront views for any budget.
 It’s also a great getaway for couples too.
 A stroll on the beach is always a popular choice for things to do.

 Super 8 Marty’s Valley Inn Oceanside (12) 3240 Mission Ave., Oceanside (760-757-7700) or (800-747-3529).
-This two-story hotel has 108 rooms with a conference and banquet center ($61–$149).
+This very nice two-story hotel has 107 rooms with a conference and banquet center.
+Even better rates begin at a very reasonable ($55 plus tax) per night.
 They also offer lower rates for extended stay guests and a free breakfast daily with muffins, breads and waffles.
-It’s ideally located between Camp Pendleton and Oceanside’s biggest attraction, the historic Mission San Luis Rey.
+While it’s not near the ocean, it’s ideally located between The Camp Pendleton Marine Base and Oceanside’s biggest attraction, the historic Mission San Luis Rey.
 Plus there are restaurants nearby.
 Amenities include high-speed Internet, HBO, ESPN, ironing boards, coffee maker, microwaves, refrigerators, heated pool and Jacuzzi.
 Credit cards: AE, DC, DISC, MC, VISA.

 RELOCATION & INFORMATION